Best and most popular orthopedic bone holding forceps idea

 What conditions does an orthopedic doctor treat?

 As previously mentioned, orthopedic physicians diagnose and treat all conditions, injuries, and diseases involving the musculoskeletal system.
-Common conditions include:
+Common conditions include

-Arthritis.
-Arthritis is one of the leading causes of pain, stiffness, and loss of range of motion in the joints.
-It can develop in any joint, but is most common in weight-bearing joints such as the spine, knees, hips, and ankles.
+Arthritis: Arthritis is one of the leading causes of pain, stiffness, and loss of range of motion in the joints.
+It can develop in any joint but is most common in weight-bearing joints such as the spine, knees, hips, and ankles.

 Soft tissue overuse injuries.
 Overuse injuries occur when a muscle, tendon, ligament, or joint is subjected to repetitive use and trauma without having time to heal between uses.
-Overuse injuries cause soft tissue pain, swelling, inflammation, stiffness, and impaired mobility.
-Tendonitis, bursitis, rotator cuff tears, stress fractures, runner’s knee, and plantar fasciitis are common soft tissue overuse injuries.

 Sports injuries.
 Athletes are susceptible to overuse injuries and traumatic injuries from a direct hit or sudden twist.
 Common sports injuries include sprains, strains, dislocations, torn ligaments and tendons, and fractures.